FallDownTheSystem/modern-js/src/pages/new-es-features.md

 // "o"
 ```

-`for...of` is different from the `for...in` statement, which [iterates](#iterators) over the **properties**, of an object, i.e., the key rather than the value.
+The `for...of` statement is different from the `for...in` statement, which [iterates](#iterators) over the **properties**, of an object, i.e., the keys rather than the values.
 This means you often have to take an extra step to access the value.

-The problem with `for...in` is that adding properties to `Object` or `Array` 's prototype means that those properties will also be iterated over, even though this is rarely the behavior you want.
+The problem with `for...in` is that adding properties to `Object` or `Array`'s prototype means that those properties will also be iterated over, even though this is rarely the behavior you want.

 ```js ln
 Object.prototype.objCustom = function() {};